Monica McWilliams: Career

+In 2023 she was elected a member of the Royal Irish Academy.

+Awards

+McWilliams was a joint recipient of the Frank Cousins Peace Award in 1999 (commemorating a British trade union official).
+She has received honorary doctorates from Lesley College (Massachusetts), Mount Mary College (Milwaukee), University of York, Queen's University Belfast, Dublin City University and Trinity College Dublin.

 In 2018, in recognition of her life work and in celebration of the 100 Anniversary of Suffrage, Women in Business awarded Monica with a Special Lifetime Achievement Award.
 Also in 2018 Monica McWilliams was inducted into The Irish Tatler Hall of Fame.